-LED COLOR STATUS DESCRIPTION POWER Green On The Zyxel Device is receiving power and ready for use.
-Blinking The Zyxel Device is self-testing.
-Red On The Zyxel Device detected an error while self-testing, or there is a device malfunction.
-Blinking The Zyxel Device is upgrading firmware.
-Off The Zyxel Device is not receiving power.
-WAN Green On The Zyxel Device has a successful 100M / 1G / 2.5Gbps Ethernet connection on the WAN.
+LED COLOR STATUS DESCRIPTION WAN Green On The Zyxel Device has a successful 10M / 100M / 1Gbps Ethernet connection on the WAN.
 Off The Zyxel Device does not have an Ethernet connection with the WAN.
-INTERNET Green On The Zyxel Device has an IP connection but no traffic.
-Your device has a WAN IP address (either static or assigned by a DHCP server), PPP negotiation was successfully completed (if used).
-Blinking The Zyxel Device is sending or receiving IP traffic.
-Off There is no Internet connection or the gateway is in bridged mode.
-Red On The Zyxel Device attempted to make an IP connection but failed.
-Possible causes are no response from a DHCP server, no PPPoE response, PPPoE authentication failed.
-2.4G WiFi Green On The 2.4G wireless network is activated.
+LAN Green On The Zyxel Device has a successful 10/100/1000 Mbps Ethernet connection with a device on the Local Area Network (LAN) via the ETHERNET1-4 ports.
+Blinking The Zyxel Device is sending or receiving data to/from the LAN at 10/100/ 1000 Mbps via the ETHERNET1-4 ports.
+Off The Zyxel Device does not have an Ethernet connection with the LAN via the ETHERNET1~4 ports.
+USB The USB LED is reserved for future development.
+2.4G WiFi Green On he 2.4G wireless network is activated.
 Blinking The Zyxel Device is communicating with 2.4G wireless clients.
 Off The 2.4G wireless network is not activated.
 5G WiFi Green On The 5G wireless network is activated.
 Blinking The Zyxel Device is communicating with 5G wireless clients.
 Off The 5G wireless network is not activated.
 WPS Green Blinking The Zyxel Device is setting up a WPS connection with a wireless client.
 Off The Zyxel Device has set up a WPS connection with a wireless client or WPS has not been enabled.
+Amber Blinking The Zyxel Device is pairing with IPTV SSID.